UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Add staple precursors

-We used chained method calls to create scaffold precursor strands.
+We used chained method calls to create scaffold precursor strands, i.e., one long strand per helix, going the opposite direction as the scaffold.
 It is also possible, though typically more verbose, to explicitly create `Domain` objects, to be passed into the `Strand` constructor.
 For the staple precursor strands we do this to show how it works.

 Each `Strand` is specified primarily by a list of `Domain`'s, and each `Domain` is specified primarily by 4 fields: